Warfaze

 Warfaze is a Bangladeshi heavy metal band formed on 6 June 1984 in Dhaka by Ibrahim Ahmed Kamal, Meer, Helal, Naimul, and Bapi.
 They are one of the earliest heavy metal bands in Bangladesh.
 The band had numerous line-up changes since 1984 and since its inception, the band has released seven studio albums, one compilation album, and several singles.
 They have experimented with numerous sub-genres of rock and heavy metal over the years.

+In 2026, the band was awarded with the Ekushey Padak, for special contribution to Rock Music.

 History

-1984–1995
+1984–Now

-The first lineup of Warfaze in 6 June 1984 consisted of Bapi on vocals, Meer and Naimul on guitars, Kamal on bass, and Helal on drums.
+The first lineup of Warfaze on 6 June 1984 consisted of Bapi on vocals, Meer and Naimul on guitars, Kamal on bass, and Helal on drums.
 This initial line-up underwent the first of many changes with Helal, Meer, and Bapi having to leave the band for personal reasons.
 By that time Kamal met Tipu and early 1986 Tipu joined Warfaze as the drummer and co-founder but everyone consider him as founder.
 The band was far from breaking through to the mainstream music scene in Bangladesh and heavy metal music was not very popular in the country back then.

 In 1986, Kamal took up lead guitar duties and they took in Babna Karim as the bassist, and Reshad as the vocalist.
 This second lineup had to be discontinued when Naimul moved to the US.
 At that time, there were three other Dhaka-based metal bands: Rockstrata, In Dhaka, and Aces.
 Mashuk Rahman from In Dhaka and Fuad from Aces volunteered to help Warfaze as guest members (guitarist).
 The band opened a keyboard position and then Russell Ali joined.
 In 1988, Reshad had left the band for some personal reason and his place was filled by Sunjoy.
 Kamal had made arrangements for further education in the US by 1991.